Salmen2/Simple-Faucet-Script/README.md

 > This script is not actively maintained and may contain undiscovered security flaws.

 # Simple Faucet Script
 Crypto Faucet integrated with banlist and VPN/Proxy Shield.
-It uses the service of Google reCaptcha (v2; box) and IPHub.
-Any claims will be saved in the account balance and can be withdrawn to FaucetPay or directly using Block.io.
+It uses hCaptcha for bot protection and IPHub for VPN/proxy detection.
+Claims are saved to the account balance and can be withdrawn via FaucetPay.
-The faucet supports the currencies Bitcoin, Litecoin and Ethereum.
+The faucet supports the currencies Bitcoin, Litecoin, Ethereum and Binance Coin.

 # Mininum Requirements